Written by Tone

 Our day was perfection.
 We just had the best day, honestly.
 It was so much fun from the minute we woke up to the moment we went to sleep.

 Our biggest worry of the day came from staying in the same house and not wanting to see each other until we walked down the aisle.
-Thankfully with the help of our bridesquad of 10, our hair and makeup crew, videographers, and photographers – we managed to keep apart.
+Thankfully, our bride squad of ten, our hair and makeup crew, videographers, and photographers – we managed to keep apart with our bride squad’s help.

-We took different cars to the wedding and waited in different rooms in the homestead before walking down the aisle.
+We took different cars to the wedding and waited in other homestead rooms before walking down the aisle.
 Our ten bridesmaids walked out first; then, my Dad walked me down the aisle.
 Jess then came out of the homestead accompanied by her Dad.

-We are so glad we were able not to see each other during the day because my absolute favorite moment of the day was seeing Jess emerge from the homestead to walk down the aisle.
+We are so glad we could not see each other during the day because my absolute favorite moment of the day was seeing Jess emerge from the homestead to walk down the aisle.

 Another favorite moment would be when Jess surprised me by organizing Delta Goodrem to send a message to us that was played at the beginning of our first dance song, which was her version of “I believe in a thing called loved.”
 We also cherish the speeches as these were all so heartfelt, honest, and entertaining.